 This one is from cOnice zoom lens for the iPhone, Samsung Galaxy S, and Sony Xperia X10.
 You will make a statement with this lens.
 Retails for just under $50

-These next two shots are showing off Photojojo's iPhone lens dial.
+These next two shots are showing off Photojojo's external iPhone camera lens dial.
 Take those three lenses that I showed you at the top and insert them in this handy case and you can film movies and take photos without the trouble of changing those pesky lenses out.
 Just rotate them.
 Seems a little bit clunky but oddly desirable.
 The case with the 3 lenses sells for $249

 And the grand daddy of all the iPhone lens mounts...People thought this was a hoax when it first came out, but it isn't.
 You can now mount your SLR lenses onto your iPhone.
 Thank you Photojojo (again).
 This unique gadget will let you mount any of your regular SLR (or DSLR) lenses to your iPhone to get a little more creative and control over your image.
 The SLR mount runs $249 (the big lens is not included).
 Pretty crazy.